 “Do as I say, not as I do” has never worked as an educational strategy.
 Students need to see you playing FactFreaks yourself - and yes, even struggling with it from time to time - if they are to get the idea that math fact proficiency is a crucial skill that all humans need, not just children.

-Overview: Players stand in a circle and try to stump each other with basic math facts.
+Players stand in a circle and try to stump each other with basic math facts.
 Last one standing wins.